 - Dough will become puffy.
 Transfer it to a lightly floured surface and sprinkle with a little flour.
 Using a scraper, fold dough over 10 - 12 times & shape into a rough ball.

-- Place in a parchment-paper lined bowl and cover with a towel.
-Let stand on counter top for 2 hours.
+- Place in a parchment-paper lined bowl (not wax paper) and cover with a towel.
+Let stand on counter top for 1 hour.

 - After 30 minutes, remove lid and parchment paper.
 Return, uncovered, to oven and bake about 10 more minutes.

 Note: No Dutch Oven?
 Problems with this recipe?
 Click here.

 Really love the style of your cooking.
 Bread has always been hit or miss but your recipes are always a hit.
 Please upload more style of breads.

 This is absolutely the BEST bread!
 My favorite bakery is a brick oven type but it’s 2 1/2 hours away…this matches their taste and quality!
 When I started it, I didn’t see the instructions that it needed to raise 8-12 hours and I started it T 4pm.
 I shaped it into the ball to raise again for the oven at 8am the next day thinking I maybe should have tossed it out.
 It turned out deliciously chewy and a wonderful flavor!
 I did use half whole wheat and half bread flour but the next time I’m making as the recipe states!
 Than you!

 I have enjoyed your videos, and just made the olive bread